Baden main line: Karlsruhe–Basel

 The importance of the line meant that it was duplicated between 1847 and 1855 and electrified between 1952 and 1957.
 The quadruplication of the tracks and the upgrading for a top speed of 250 km/h has been under way as part of the Karlsruhe–Basel new and upgraded line (Neu- und Ausbaustrecke Karlsruhe–Basel) project since the late 1980s.

 In 1971 there was an accident at Rheinweiler when an express train that was running too fast on the twisty section between Efringen-Kirchen and Schliengen road was derailed and crashed down the railway embankment.
 23 people were killed and 121 injured.

 The traffic on the Rhine Valley line is notable for its international long-distance passenger and freight traffic.
 Every hour one or two IC, EuroCity (EC) or ICE services run.
 Three times daily TGV services also run from Stuttgart via Karlsruhe to Strasbourg.
 Local services runs at least hourly as Regionalbahn (stopping) and Regional-Express or Interregio-Express services.
 Albtal-Verkehrs-Gesellschaft also operates Karlsruhe Stadtbahn services between Karlsruhe and Achern.
 In the early 1980s, a series of stations were abandoned, especially between Rastatt and Offenburg.
 After the quadruplication of the line, Stadtbahn stations in Haueneberstein, Sinzheim, Steinbach (now Baden-Baden-Rebland) were put back into operation and a new station was established in Sinzheim Nord.
-The Regional-Express services between Basel and Freiburg are integrated into the Basel Regional S-Bahn network, although the former designation of the route as line S 4 has been dropped as inappropriate for a Regional-Express service.
+Local services between Basel and Freiburg are to be integrated into the future Basel Regional S-Bahn network.

 Freight transport is very extensive.
 In addition to Deutsche Bahn AG, Swiss Federal Railways operates one third of all freight trains on this route, especially as combined transport.
-There is expected to be a large increase in freight traffic on the Rhine Valley Railway after the completion of the New Railway Link through the Alps (NRLA) project in Switzerland.
+Following the development of railway crossings across the Alps in Switzerland, a sharp increase in freight traffic on the Rhine Valley Railway is expected in Switzerland.